-Multilayer perceptrons (MLPs) trained with backpropagation method (BP) are certainly the most popular neural technique [1].
-Applied to classification problems MLPs provide soft hyperplanes dividing the input space into separate regions.
-MLPs are therefore similar to the statistical discriminant techniques, although soft sigmoids allow for representation of more complex, nonlinear decision borders.
+MLPs are similar to statistical discriminant techniques, although soft sigmoids allow for representation of more complex, nonlinear decision borders.
 This is usually considered to be a strength of the MLP model, although in cases when sharp decision borders are needed it may also become its weakness.
-For example, classification borders conforming to a simple logical rule $x_1 > 1 \land x_2 > 1$ are easily represented by two hyperplanes but there is no way to represent them accurately using soft sigmoidal functions.
-Increasing the slopes of sigmoidal functions to improve representation of such decision borders around the (1,1) point leads to problems with learning by backpropagation, or by any other gradient-based method, since the volume of the input space in which sigmoids change rapidly (and thus gradients are non-zero) is rapidly shrinking.
+For example, classification borders conforming to a simple logical rule $x_1 > 1 \land x_2 > 1$ are easily represented by two hyperplanes, but there is no way to represent them accurately using soft sigmoidal functions.
+Increasing the slopes of sigmoidal functions to improve representation of such decision borders around the (1,1) point leads to problems with learning by backpropagation, or by any other gradientbased method, since the volume of the input space in which sigmoids change rapidly (and thus gradients are non-zero) is rapidly shrinking.
 In the limit sigmoidal functions become step-functions but gradient techniques like backpropagation cannot be used to make this transition.
 As a result for some datasets no change in learning rule or network architecture will improve the accuracy of neural solutions.
-A good real-world example is the hypothyroid dataset, for which the best optimized MLPs still give about 1.5% of error [2] while logical rules reduce it to 0.64% (since 3428 cases are provided for testing this is a significant improvement).
-Most research on neural networks is concentrated on architectures and learning rules, but the selection of neural transfer functions may be crucial to network performance [3].
+A good realworld example is the hypothyroid dataset, for which the best optimized MLPs still give about 1.5% of error [4] while logical rules reduce it to 0.64% (since 3428 cases are provided for testing this is a significant improvement).
+Another example may be provided by the NASA Shuttle benchmark data [5], where MLP makes about 3.5% errors on the test set, RBF makes about 1.4% error while logical rules achieve 0.01% of errors (one or two vectors out of 14500 in the test set).